resbaz/resbaz2019/sydney/compute_day.md

 09:30-12:30

 #### Gadi

-Introduction to Gadi, NCI's new high performance machine, <a href="https://nci.org.au/2019/07/29/major-upgrade-australias-powerful-supercomputer/">going live in November this year</a>.
+Introduction to NCI and Gadi, NCI's new high performance machine.

 #### NCMAS